Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 50 points in three of seven games this season.
+- Los Angeles has combined with its opponents to score more than 50 points in three of seven games this season.

+- Philadelphia's games have gone over 50 points in five of eight chances this season.

-- The two teams combine to average 50 points per game, an amount equal to the total in this contest.
+- This season, the two teams have combined to average 50 points per game, which is the same threshold as Sunday's over/under.

-- This contest's total is 0.8 points more than the 49.2 these two squads combine to surrender per game this season.
+- This contest's total is 0.8 points above the 49.2 these two squads combine to surrender per game this season.

-- The Chargers and their opponents have scored an average of 50.7 points per game in 2020, 0.7 more than Sunday's total.
+- Chargers games this season feature an average total of 50.7 points, a number 0.7 points higher than Sunday's over/under.

 - The 49.8 PPG average total in Eagles games this season is 0.2 points fewer than this game's over/under.